codepath/android_guides/Genymotion-2.0-Emulators-with-Google-Play-support.md

 5. When asked to flash the device, make sure to proceed with the installation.
    - At this point, 'Google Apps Services' will crash frequently with the message "google play services has stopped working".
+   - **Note:** If you get `Files successfully copied` message, you need to make sure there **are no spaces in the filename**.
+Remove any spaces from the name of your zip file before dragging to ensure the file is detected as flashable.

 6. You must **close and restart the emulator** so that Google Play Store can be installed.